martinmaguire89/milestone-project-2/README.md

 *	[Google Fonts](https://fonts.google.com/) - Used to style the fonts of the website.
 *	[jQuery](https://jquery.com/) - To make certain features function on the page.
 *	[git](https://github.com/)- Used as a repository
-*	[aws educate](https://aws.amazon.com/education/awseducate/)- Used for a development and testing area.
+*	[Gitpod](https://chrome.google.com/webstore/detail/gitpod-online-ide/dodmmooeoklaejobgleioelladacbeki)- Used for a development and testing area.
 *	[Bootstrap](https://www.bootstrapcdn.com/) - Bootstrap framework to create responsive design and
 *	[fontawesome](https://fontawesome.com/) for social media icons.
+*	[google.maps javascript api](https://developers.google.com/maps/documentation/javascript/tutorial) used to get my api key and render my map onto the webpage.
+Also used for adding markers and info windows.
+*	[email.js](https://www.emailjs.com/) used to connect my contact form with my gmail to be notified when someone sends a request.

 ## Features
 ### Feature 1 – Navigation Bar
 The navigation bar to take the customers direct to certain features on the website.
 This collapses into a 'burger icon' dropdown menu in mobile screen sizes to reduce over-crowding and give smaller screen sizes a nicer look.